mandy8055/manuj8055.github.io/_posts/2021-02-22-Cursors-in-java.md

 | 6. **Important Methods**        | [2 Methods](#methods-of-enumeration)         | [3 methods](#methods-of-iterator)                  | [9 methods](#methods-of-listiterator)     |

 #### Internal Implementation of Cursors:
 This is one of the most disturbing topic which I came through when I was preparing for my java certification.
-I was thinking every time we want to define a `Cursor` on some `Collection` object, I would create an object like `Enumeration e` or `Iterator itr`, etc. but then I realized how can we even think of creating an object for Interface since, `Enumeration`, `Iterator` and `ListIterator` are Interfaces.
+I was thinking every time we want to define a `Cursor` on some `Collection` object, I would create an object like `Enumeration e` or `Iterator itr`, etc. but then I realized how can we even think of creating an object for Interface:dizzy_face: since, `Enumeration`, `Iterator` and `ListIterator` are Interfaces.

 Finally, I got the solution of this problem by running the below program.